Modern Artist Press looks to expand and explode the definition of a modern artist by publishing literary fiction.

 Some of her favorite books include:

-• linked novels and short story collections (My Monticello, The Secret Lives of Church Ladies, Jollof Rice and Other Revolutions).
+• linked short story collections and novels-in-stories (My Monticello, The Secret Lives of Church Ladies, Jollof Rice and Other Revolutions).

 • fictional biographies, memoirs, and alternate histories (Biography of X, Matrix, The Moor’s Account, Moonglow).